 Applied sociologist.
 34 years of enterprise technology, analytics, and health systems experience.
 The architect of the Recursive Triangulation Logic Loop and the Verity system.
 This work started in 1992.
 It started with a thesis, a police department, and a question that nobody in the data world wanted to ask: why.

-Founder, fundraiser, and rare disease community operator.
-23 years of work since losing her father John Lukasik to pulmonary fibrosis in 2002.
+Communications and patient engagement consultant serving the pulmonary fibrosis community.
+More than twenty years of work since losing her father, John, to pulmonary fibrosis in 2002.
 Employee number one at the Pulmonary Fibrosis Foundation.
-Fourteen years at PFF.
 The bridge between patients and specialists since 2003.
 Built the QIS qualitative instrument.
-Full arc above.
+Full story above.

 Thirty-one years at the intersection of clinical therapy, occupational health, wearable technology, AI motion capture, and law.
 Licensed occupational therapist.
 Master of Science in Law from Northwestern Pritzker, focused on STEM business law and entrepreneurship.
 Founder of the WorkWell On-Site Services program, which she built from a single pilot into a 21-location national program over twelve years.
 Current VP Global Enterprise Solutions at SimpleTherapy.
 Sr. Advisor for Human Performance at 3MotionAI.
 Founder of Ergo Health & Safety Innovations.
 She advises QIS because she has spent three decades auditing whether clinical, technological, and regulatory claims hold up in practice.